blee5/MKS65C-Euler/README.md

-Some Project Euler problems soled in C.
+Some Project Euler problems solved in C.